 People with PsA can also participate directly in ongoing clinical research studies and registries.
 These are available through the organizations above.

 Treatment options for PsA have come a long way in recent years.
-There is still a lot of work to do to fully understand PsA, but experts seem optimistic about the future of treatment.
+There is still a lot of work to do to understand PsA fully, but experts seem optimistic about the future of treatment.

-Research that focuses on understanding what PsA looks like in different individuals will help push the field toward a precision medicine-based approached to treatment, which may be the first step toward finding a cure.
+Research focusing on understanding what PsA looks like in different individuals will help push the field toward a precision medicine-based approach to treatment.
+This may be the first step toward finding a cure.